What Is the IRS Form 8880?

 To encourage people with lower incomes to contribute to their retirement savings accounts, the Internal Revenue Service offers a tax credit for contributions to them.
 A tax credit directly reduces the amount of tax you owe, unlike a deduction, which only decreases your taxable income.
 In order to claim the retirement savings credit, you must use IRS form 8880.

 Eligible retirement plans

 Contributions you make to any qualified retirement plan can be used to satisfy the credit’s eligibility requirements.
 Qualified retirement plans include traditional IRAs, Roth IRAs, 401(k) plans, 403(b) plans and 457 plans.
-In the 2017 tax year, the maximum credit available to a single taxpayer is $1,000 and for joint filers, it increases to $2,000.
+The maximum credit available to a single taxpayer is $1,000 and for joint filers, it increases to $2,000.

 These limits can change each year for inflation.
-In addition to satisfying the MAGI limitations, you must be at least 18 years old, not enroll as a full-time student at any time during the tax year and you cannot be claimed as a dependent on another person's tax return.
+In addition to satisfying the AGI limitations, you must be at least 18 years old, not enrolled as a full-time student at any time during the tax year and you cannot be claimed as a dependent on another person's tax return.